imixs/imixs-workflow/src/site/markdown/contributing.md

 ## Naming Conventions

-There are no explicit name conventions within the Imixs-Worklfow project.
+There are no explicit name conventions within the Imixs-Workflow project.
 But some rules are recommended to make your workflow code more easy to reuse.

 ### ItemCollection Item Names